gerdb/tinnitus32/README.md

 | ANALOG_4   | PC4      | P1        | Analog input from zoom pitch potentiometer     |
 | ANALOG_5   | PC5      | P1        | Analog input from waveform potentiometer       |

+Connect an extra 100nF capacitor under each potentiometer from the potentiometer output to GND.

 ## Auto-tune
 The blue button on the STM32 discovery board starts the Auto-Tune procedure.